tgnemecek/core-website/src/collections/pages/learning.md

 title: CORE Learning
 explanation:
   text: >-
-    **We help businesses change from the Core!** Core Coaching & Consulting uses the holistic system of *The Balancing Act* so businesses can clearly see where they are in balance versus out of balance—and why.
-With this new clarity, companies can use our pragmatic tools and logical, agile strategy to ensure that their leaders, teams, departments, and the whole system can implement sustainable improvements over time.
+    **We help businesses change from the Core** by using the holistic system of *The Balancing Act* to show them where they are in balance versus out of balance—and why.
+With this new clarity, companies can use our pragmatic tools and logical, agile strategy to ensure that their employees, leaders, teams, departments, and the whole system can implement sustainable, self-directed improvements over time.

     > **What we Can Do for You**